 Just beyond The Wave are more rocks to explore, which we did despite the strong winds.
 Luckily, the grooves in the wavy rock wall make for easy stepping to reach high up formations.
 There are rocks that look like they came straight from Candy Land, as well as a natural arch that looks down on it all.

 Finally, we decided it was time go home just in case the journey back wasn’t as easy as the way in.
 And guess what, it wasn’t.
 You want me to go where?

 The absence of our trusty guide, the “shaded crack”, coupled with 6 hours out in the hot sunny desert, made the reverse trip much more difficult.
 In the end, we were pooped but it was well worth it.
 I’d visit The Wave again in a heartbeat and suggest that you do, too.
 In fact, I would suggest a whole week in Kanab, Utah.
 Spend the week trying to win a spot in the lottery for The Wave.
 All the other days can be spent visiting Zion National Park, Best Friends Animal Sanctuary and some of the other hikes we didn’t get to do in Bryce Canyon and Grand Staircase-Escalante National Park.
 There’s so much to do, it’s ridiculous.

 YOU.
 MUST.
 GET.
 THERE.
 BEFORE.
 YOU.
 DIE.
 OR.
 ELSE.
 YOU.
 ARE.
 A. GIANT.
 LOSER.

 See the entire photo gallery here.

 Wendy’s Review: OMG!
-This place is DA BOMB!
+This place is